Thomas Cooley (architect): Early years

 Cooley was born to William and Mary Cooley in London and began his career as a carpenter apprenticeship in 1756 with interest in architecture.

 Cooley worked as a draughtsman and clerk to the architect and engineer Robert Mylne (1733–1810), while the latter was building Blackfriars Bridge in London, between 1761 and 1769.
 In 1769, he won the competition to design a new Royal Exchange in Dublin, and the building, now the City Hall, was completed in 1779.
 The design shows the influence of Mylne's work, which in turn derived from French neoclassical architecture.

 Architecture career and Ireland

 Arriving in Ireland in 1768, Cooley built several public buildings in Dublin in the neoclassical style.
 Together with James Gandon (1743–1823), Cooley was part of a small school of architects influenced by Sir William Chambers (1723–1796).

-Cooley also designed Newgate Prison (demolished 1893), the Marine School, and a chapel, all in Dublin.
+Cooley also designed Newgate Prison (demolished 1893), the Royal Hibernian Marine School, and a chapel, all in Dublin.
 In 1768 he began another public building in the city, but on his death at the age of 44 in Dublin, the project was handed over to Gandon, who completed it, to his own design, as the Four Courts.

 Outside Dublin, Cooley built a number of country houses including Caledon (1779), for James Alexander, later Earl of Caledon.
 He designed several buildings in Armagh, including the Archbishop's Palace (now the town hall), and the public library.